ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/google_oauth.md

  The client ID and client secret strings will be included in our revised JupyterHub configuration.

+!!!
+Note
- In a previous JupyterHub deployment, I had trouble with creating OAuth credentials in Google's developer console.
+     In a previous JupyterHub deployment, I had trouble creating OAuth credentials in Google's developer console.
 The description of the problem and the solution is below.
 Note that in this deploymnet of JupyterHub, I am re-using a domain name, so this specific problem didn't crop up.

  After clicking [Create] a problem surfaced.
 The Google OAuth dashboard noted that: